xoceunder/Roku-IPTV/README.md

 # Roku IPTV application for XtreamCodes, Xtream-UI, XUI.ONE
 This is an Roku client side application built to work with the XtreamCodes, Xtream-UI, XUI.ONE streaming engine API.

+This application is made only for IPTV service owners.

 Please contact us on xoceunder@gmail.com
 Telegram: https://t.me/xoceunder